Lebanon

 What is happening in Lebanon?

-These issues are complicated by the large number of refugees living in Lebanon (estimated two million in a population of 6.8 million) and sectarian divides within the country.
+These issues are further complicated by the large number of refugees living in Lebanon (estimated at two million in a population of 6.8 million) and sectarian divides within the country.
 Refugees and their descendants – due to their legal status – don’t have the same access as Lebanese nationals to services such as healthcare.

 What’s the health situation?